dream-lab/ds252-2025/lab-session6-1710/README.md

   - Receives image URL from Lambda
   - Downloads image from the provided URL
   - Uploads image to S3 bucket
-  - Writes metadata to DynamoDB table
   - Returns success/failure status to Lambda

-### Part 2: Deploy Same Architecture with CloudFormation
-- Create equivalent CloudFormation templates
-- Deploy the same hybrid infrastructure using AWS CloudFormation
-- Compare deployment processes and resource management
-- Test Lambda-EC2 communication

-### Part 3: Benchmark and Compare Architectures
+### Part 2: Test and Verify the Deployment
-- Use Python client to invoke both deployments
-- Load profile: **1 RPS for 30 seconds**
+- Invoke Lambda function with test image URLs
+- Verify images are uploaded to S3
-- Measure response times, throughput, and cost
+- Measure response times and performance
-- Compare performance between Terraform and CloudFormation deployments
-- Analyze hybrid architecture benefits and trade-offs
+- Test multiple concurrent invocations

 ---